Editorial standards

 Edit and review

-The editor reviews for clarity, fairness, evidence and alignment with this editorial code, including defamation and harm considerations.
+The editor reviews for clarity, fairness, evidence quality and alignment with this code, including defamation and harm considerations.

 Publish, disclose and correct

 Stories are published with clear bylines and disclosures.
-If significant new information or errors arise we update or correct the piece.
+If significant new information or errors emerge, we update or correct the piece and note that we have done so.

 Corrections and complaints

-If you believe a story is inaccurate, unfair or missing important context, you can contact us and request a correction or right of reply.
+If you believe a story is inaccurate, unfair or missing important context, contact us and request a correction or right of reply.
+Send concerns to Harry@cryptocurrency.org.nz with links and supporting information.
+We review serious complaints in good faith and correct coverage where it is warranted.

 Whistleblowers and sources

-If you are considering sharing sensitive information, contact Harry directly at Harry@cryptocurrency.org.nz using a burner email and include any constraints around how you can be contacted or quoted.
-Where possible we will discuss the safest way to communicate before you share material.
+If you are considering sharing sensitive information, contact Harry directly at Harry@cryptocurrency.org.nz using a burner email.
+Include any constraints around how you can be contacted or quoted.
+Where possible we will agree on the safest communication method before you share material.

 Commitment to readers